billysm23/FitKitchen_BackendTST/README.md

 ### Backend
 - Node.js with Express.js for server-side logic
 - Supabase for database and authentication
-- JWT for user authentication and session management
+- JWT (Bearer token) for user authentication and session management
-- Swagger for API documentation
+- Docker for concatenation

 ### Frontend
 - React.js for building the user interface